 A concussion is a mild form of a traumatic brain injury.
 It is caused by a blow to the head or the body that shakes the brain inside the skull, which can damage brain tissue and disrupt brain function.
 A concussion may result from a fall, a car accident, or an assault.
 Increasingly, this injury is being seen in young people as a consequence of involvement in sports, such as football, soccer, hockey, lacrosse, gymnastics, and skiing.

-At NYU Langone’s Concussion Center, our experts diagnose concussion in both children and adults, determining the best course of treatment for each person.
+At the Concussion Center, our experts diagnose concussion in children, who receive treatment through Hassenfeld Children’s Hospital of New York at NYU Langone, and adults, determining the best course of treatment for each person.

 Most concussions do not result in loss of consciousness, and many people with a concussion recover within a few days to several weeks.
 Signs and symptoms of a serious traumatic brain injury that requires emergency attention may include: